D1nDo/Red_Pitaya_Data_Acquisition/README.md

 **Technical note** : All the firmwares come with an anti-aliasing Low Pass Filter with -3db at Nyquist freqeuncy.

 ## Motivations
 I created this small project since, while Red Pitaya offers official tools for data acquisition, these options have some practical limitations.
-(The data logger apps support only up to 16,384 samples, which can be restrictive for longer measurements or for experiments requiring different acquisition rates).

-This project aims to address these limitations by allowing dual-frequency acquisition: a high-rate mode at 5 MSa/s for faster signals, and a low-rate mode at 500 kSa/s for slower processes.
+This project addresses these limitations by allowing double ADC data acquisition at two freqeuncies: a high-rate mode at 5 MSa/s for faster signals, and a low-rate mode at 500 kSa/s for slower processes.
 It also supports longer acquisitions of at least 500,000 samples, thanks to the use of DMA with scatter/gather, extending the capabilities provided by the standard Red Pitaya tools.